mekuanent/ros_tutorials/README.md

 ## current available ros nodes

-- trump.py
+- trump.py: dispatches a series of sensless texts to the topic "tweet"
-- media.py
+- media.py: prints out to the screen messages received on the topic "tweet"

 ## current available ros topics

-- tweet
+- tweet: String data type topic